UU-IMAU/Python-for-lunch-Notebooks/PFL_02_Jupyter-notebooks/Jupyter_on_Cartesius.md

 ## N.B.

 - you may get an error message `bind: Cannot assign requested address`, this is not fatal in itself but is a warning that you can ignore
-- The numbers 88xx are chosen to be large enough integers, but are essentially random.
+- The numbers 88xx are chosen to be large enough integers, but are essentially random, and should be in the range [8192, 65535].
 - After some inactivity, the ssh pipes often break, which necessitates reestablishing them.
 This can be avoided using the [screen](https://www.gnu.org/software/screen/) functionality.
 See [here](http://aperiodic.net/screen/quick_reference) for a handy list of commands for `screen`.
 - adding a `-f` flag will run the tunnel in th background
 - use `ps aux | grep ssh` to see which ssh tunnels are active (and `kill -9 {processID}` to kill it)